monasca/monasca-docker/monasca-agent-collector/README.md

 Usage
 -----

-The agent requires at least a reachable [Monasca API][5] server.
+The agent collector requires at least a reachable [monasca-collector][5].
 Access to additional services, like the Kubernetes API, is also necessary if they are to be monitored.

 In environments resembling the official [docker-compose][3] or [Kubernetes][6] environments, the image does not require additional configuration parameters and can be minimally run like so:

-    docker run -it monasca/agent:latest
+    docker run -it monasca/agent-collector:latest

 However, without any plugins enabled (the default config), the agent will not collect any metrics.
 This agent container supports a number of "monitoring